Chart Color Schemes

 Chelmer - Graceville features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 80.9% of all households, including 46.9% couples with children, 23.8% couples without children, and 9.2% single parent families.
-Non-family households comprise the remaining 19.1%, with lone person households at 16.1% and group households making up 3.0%.
-The median household size is 2.9 people, which is larger than the Greater Brisbane average of 2.5.
+Family households dominate at 80.9% of all households, comprising 46.9% couples with children, 23.8% couples without children, and 9.2% single parent families.
+Non-family households make up the remaining 19.1%, with lone person households at 16.1% and group households comprising 3.0% of the total.
+The median household size of 2.9 people is larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households